Johnny Gilroy

 John Roland Gilroy (March 5, 1896 – July 20, 1952), also known as "the Great Gilroy", was an All-American football halfback for Georgetown University and a professional football player for the Canton Bulldogs (1920), Cleveland Tigers (1920), Washington Senators (1921), and Boston Bulldogs (1926).

-Early years
+Early life

 Gilroy was born on March 5, 1896, in Hudson, Massachusetts, and raised in Haverhill, Massachusetts.
 Gilroy was 5 feet, 11 inches in height and weighed 175 pounds.
 He attended high school at Haverhill High School before enrolling at Georgetown University.

 Athlete at Georgetown

 At Georgetown, he was a star athlete and became known as "the Great Gilroy."
 Gilroy excelled as a rusher, passer, and kicker.
 In a 1915 game against North Carolina, Gilroy returned the opening kickoff 95 yards for a touchdown.
 Later in the year, he helped Georgetown to the most lopsided win in the school's history, a 90–0 victory over St. Louis.
 In 1916, Gilroy led all college football players in scoring with 160 points, including 20 touchdowns and 40 points after touchdown.
 He also threw 12 touchdown passes to help Georgetown to a 9–1 record.
 In a 1916 victory over Albright by the score of 80–0, Gilroy scored 47 points on six touchdowns and 11 points after touchdown.
 He also scored 37 points against Bucknell.
 In a 1917 game against Fordham, Gilroy was not playing "with his usual pep," and it was discovered after the game that he had been playing with a broken shoulder, leading one writer to call him "one of the gamest players of the game."

 Gilroy finished his college career holding school records for career scoring (307 points), touchdowns (63), and points after touchdown (49).
 Gilroy graduated from Georgetown's dental school in 1919.